An interesting overview on the state of React and where it’s headed, especially in regards to React Fiber and its “cooperative multitasking” feature.

 It helps to think of errors as built-in failure cases.
 It’s always easier to plan for a failure at a particular point in code than it is to anticipate failure everywhere.

-Design Better Data Tables
+Article: Design Better Data Tables

 A page full of gifs depicting interaction paradigms for designing data tables.
 Kind of an interesting little summary.